jdelkins/pia-tools/README.md

    forwarded port for that), then just leave off the `-rtorrent` and `-transmission` options.
 You're on your own to parse `/var/cache/pia/<interface>.json` to obtain the assigned port and do something with it, such as setting up a DNAT firewall rule.
+You could, for
+   example:

+    ```sh
+     nft add chain inet filter pia_portfoward '{type nat hook prerouting priority -100; policy accept}'
+     nft flush chain inet filter pia_portforward
+     nft add rule inet filter pia_portforward tcp dport $(jq .PFSig.port /var/cache/pia/pia.json) dnat ip to 192.168.0.80:80
+     ```

+   ...which would create a nftables rule to forward incoming traffic on your assigned port (retrieved from the cache file by the shell out to `jq`) to an internal webserver running on port 80.
+This assumes your VPN wireguard interface is named `pia` and your web server is running on `192.168.0.80`.
+   This sets up the mechanism for forwarding connections, but to accually permit such connections, you would also then have to also add a static rule to accept them, typically somewhere in the `forward` chain in nftables.
+Again, you're on your own: the possibilies are vast once you can get the forwarded port number.

-3. If you are running the VPN endpoint on a firewall, make sure your firewall rules are forwarding or redirecting the port where you want it.
+4. If you are running the VPN endpoint on a firewall, make sure your firewall rules are forwarding or redirecting the port where you want it.
 (You can inspect or parse `/var/cache/pia/<interface>.json` to determine the port number if you need it).
 Alternatively, you can just run [rtorrent][] (or whatever) on the firewall host, and configure the server to listen on PIA's assigned port.

-4. Every 15 minutes or so (using `cron` or similar), run `pia-portforward -ifname <interface> -refresh` in order to refresh the port forwarding assignment.
+5. Every 15 minutes or so (using `cron` or similar), run `pia-portforward -ifname <interface> -refresh` in order to refresh the port forwarding assignment.
 If not, PIA may reclaim the port for another customer.